Opening a Retail Business in Japan: Costs, Legal Steps, and Growth Strategy

 Total Estimated Startup Cost

-Larger or more complex deals involving intellectual property (IP) or franchising may incur higher costs.
+• Larger or more complex deals involving intellectual property (IP) or franchising may incur higher legal costs

 Once your shop is up and running, it’s time to think about how to grow smartly and sustainably.
 This information will be needed for opening a retail business in Japan.